kmayerb/estimate_radius/README.md

 ## requirements

-Must have tcrdist3, olga, and tcrsampler installed with Britannova data downloaded.
+Must have tcrdist3, olga, and tcrsampler installed with Britanova or other appropriate data downloaded.

-If not you can install that file easily:
+If you've never run tcrsampler before, do this first:

 ```python
 import tcrsampler